 Getting There: I always search for flights on Skyscanner.

-Tours: Don’t fancy going it alone?
+Tours: Want to experience Africa the way I do?
 Come on one of my Rock My Adventure small group African adventure tours.

 What To Pack: See my comprehensive Africa Packing List.